-I want my child to achieve; therefore, I will encourage him/her by doing the following:
+I want my child to achieve; therefore I will encourage him/her by doing the following:

-- 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
-Attend parent/teacher conferences and other school activities.
+- Communicate and work with the teachers and school staff on an ongoing basis to be involved and support my child's learning. - Discuss with our child the importance of school, work completion and good attendance. - Read at home together or encourage our child to read at least 15 minutes a day. - Make sure our child arrives at school on time each day ready to learn, unless he/she is ill. - Stay informed by reading all school notices. - Communicate with teachers and attend school functions to support my child. - Support my child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - Provide a quiet place and time to do homework and encourage my child to complete schoolwork.